Commences Aggressive Program of Field Work on the West Coast of New Zealand.

 The geological team is currently at French Creek (Rare Earths, Niobium,Tantalum) and are conducting stream pan concentrates and rock chip sampling from altered zones, contact zones and dykes to identify potential areas of economic mineralization.
 Helicopter support is being provided to enable exploration on the tops of the Hohonu Ranges (approx 1300 m in height).

 Managing Director Charles Murphy said "This is practically a virgin area untouched by modern exploration.
 It's hard for Australian investors to comprehend that an area as geologically rich as this has never been investigated by geophysics".

 "We are excited to have exclusive rights over such an area.
 Our project area warrants an aggressive exploration program, we will release ongoing results as we receive information from the geological team".

-Strategic Elements shares are listed on the Australian Stock Exchange under the code "SOR".
-The Company is registered under the Pooled Development Program run by the Australian Federal Government to encourage investment into SME's.
-To assist Pooled Development Fund's to invest and raise capital, the Federal Government enables most shareholders in a Pooled Development Fund to make capital gains and receive dividends tax-free.
-The Company has approval to provide funding for projects across the material supply chain for technology products in general.
-This includes all stages of development from exploration for minerals to processing, mining, and research to eventual technology product development.
-Our main initial investment is focused on the mineral exploration stage.
-The Company is listed in the diversified financial sector on the ASX.
+Strategic Elements (ASX:SOR) shares are listed on the Australian Stock Exchange under the code “SOR”.
+The Company is registered under the Pooled Development Program run by the Australian Federal Government to encourage investment into SME’s.
+To assist Pooled Development Fund’s to invest and raise capital, the Federal Government enables most shareholders in a Pooled Development Fund to make capital gains and receive dividends tax-free.